 While we do not explicitly have a "no cell phone policy", we do ask that participants refrain from making and receiving calls and texts during camp hours.
 We will secure all participants phones during activities and return them at lunch and again at the end of the day.
 We will provide all caregivers with staff contact information, in the event that guardians need to contact participants outside of those times.

-Khaliah D. Pitts and Shivon Love.
-There will also be volunteers at camp.
-Most of our volunteers are trained and seasoned teachers and/or youth educators.
+Khaliah D. Pitts and Shivon Love are the main instructors.
+We invite volunteers and guest chefs to support and teach our girl.
+Most of our volunteers are experienced teachers and/or youth educators.

 What does my child need to bring to camp?